mishanius/handwriten-multi-skew-line-extraction/README.md

       `find_spline_with_numberofknots` this function uses binary search in order to find the factor which gives us the closest result.
 This function is very slow, this issue should be addressed in the future.
-   2. according to the spline we found we latter split the blobs into intact lines and broken lines - no major implimintation differances between the python and the matlabversion.
+   2. according to the spline we found we latter split the blobs into intact lines and broken lines - no major implementation differences between the python and the matlab version.
       >we use Plantcv library for dilation skeletonize and find branch points operations
 4. `compute_line_label_cost` - this function computes the cost of each label ofthe avaliable labels (each line and broken line get a unique label) this function also uses `local_orientation_label_cost`,